NucleusPowered/site-v1/docs/configuration/migration.md

 **Before you start**, it is an extremely good idea to whitelist your server.

-Simply run `/nucleus migrate` and follow the instructions.
+Simply run `/nucleus migrate esscmds` and follow the instructions.